 The securityholders' agreement among Court Square, Francisco Partners, CVC Asia Pacific and the other securityholders of MagnaChip provides that our Board of Directors will consist of eight members, including two designees of Court Square, two designees of Francisco Partners, one designee of CVC Asia Pacific, the Chief Executive Officer, the Chief Financial Officer and one additional member jointly designated by Court Square and Francisco Partners, provided that the unitholders are permitted to elect additional directors designated as set forth in the securityholders' agreement.
 As of the date of this report, our Board of Directors consists of ten members.
 Mr. Park, our Chief Executive Officer, is the chairman of our board of directors, and Mr. Krakauer, our President and Chief Financial Officer, is a director.
 Messrs.
 Schorr, Thomas and Baker have been designated to serve on our board by Court Square.
 Messrs.
-Deb, Potamianos and Geday have been designated to serve on our board by CVC Asia Pacific.
+Deb, Potamianos and Geday have been designated to serve on our board by Francisco Partners.
+Mr. Kuan has been designated to serve on our board by CVC Asia Pacific.
 Mr. Norby serves as the independent director unanimously approved by Court Square, Francisco Partners and our chief executive officer.